rasmusdriving/agentic_chat/DOCUMENTATION.md

 *   **`manifest.json`**: Defines permissions (`downloads`, `storage`, `offscreen`, `scripting`, `contextMenus`, `clipboardRead`), host permissions (`<all_urls>`, specific domains if needed), background service worker registration, UI pages (`popup`, `options`), icons, and Content Security Policy (CSP).
 *   **`src/background.ts`**:
-    *   Manages all interactions with the Groq API (`streamGroqChatApi` for chat, Groq transcription API calls using `whisper-large-v3-turbo`).
+    *   Manages all interactions with the Groq API (`streamGroqChatApi` for chat, Groq transcription API calls using `whisper-large-v3-turbo` within `processAudioData`).
     *   Listens for download completion events (`chrome.downloads.onChanged`) and stores relevant metadata (`pendingDownload`).
-    *   Listens for context menu clicks (`chrome.contextMenus.onClicked`) to trigger clipboard transcription flow.
+    *   Listens for context menu clicks (`chrome.contextMenus.onClicked`):
+        *   Checks for `info.linkUrl` or `info.srcUrl`.
+        *   If found, calls `handleTranscribeFromUrl` to initiate direct transcription.
+        *   If not found, calls `initiateClipboardReadForTranscription` as a fallback.
     *   Handles message routing (`chrome.runtime.onMessage`) from Popup, Content Script, and Offscreen.
     *   Manages the creation (`setupOffscreenDocument`) and potential closing (`closeOffscreenDocument`) of the offscreen document.
+    *   Initiates transcription requests (`handleTranscriptionRequest`) which opens the popup, updates state, and triggers the offscreen document to fetch audio.
-    *   Processes transcription requests (from downloads or clipboard URLs), coordinating with the Offscreen document to fetch audio data and then sending it to the Groq transcription endpoint.
+    *   Processes fetched audio data (`processAudioData`), determines MIME type (prioritizing `contentType` from offscreen), constructs filename with extension, and sends data to the Groq transcription endpoint.
     *   Handles selected text received from the content script (`setSelectedText`), storing it and attempting to open the popup.
     *   Updates shared state in `chrome.storage.local` (e.g., `transcriptionState`, `transcriptionResult`, `transcriptionError`, `lastSelectedText`).
 *   **`src/popup/popup.ts`**:
     *   Initializes the UI state based on data loaded from `chrome.storage.local` (`loadApiKeyStatus`, `loadSelectedModel`, `loadChatHistory`, `loadTranscriptionState`).
     *   Handles user input (text, image drop, button clicks).
+    *   Displays appropriate UI for transcription state (`requestDiv`, `loadingDiv`, `resultDiv`, `errorDiv`).
     *   Renders the chat history (`renderChatHistory`).
     *   Manages the streaming display of AI responses (`createAiMessagePlaceholder`, `appendToCurrentAiMessage`, `finalizeAiMessage`).
     *   Sends user messages and transcription action requests to the background script.